 Common wisdom holds that if you make public claims of “skiing a Colorado fourteener” you mean you have skied “the best (most often the longest) continuous descent available on an average snow year, almost always from the exact summit, with the exception being the few fourteeners (such as Wetterhorn) that have rocky summit blocks or boulder caps that have never been known to be in skiable condition.
 More, the definition of a descent is based on who came before and what they did.
 If it’s commonly known a peak has been skied in it’s entirety during an average snow year, then the definition of “skiing” that fourteener would match the style of that previous descent.

 My own detailed take on this is here.
 And let it be known that if Jason did indeed have an epic journey and skied most of the fourteeners in one season (winter/spring) I admire him as an athlete and mountaineer.
 But his friends need to realize that if they wish to go public with claims about what Jason did, they need to address the ethics of the endeavor in a specific way (not with a shrug of the shoulders, not with an “it doesn’t matter, everyone is too heavy about this,” and not by attacking myself or others with anonymous posts on public forums).
 What’s more, anyone making public claims about mountaineering feats needs to be VERY clear about what they’re claiming.
-Lastly, it would probably be better if Jason did this himself, instead of by proxy involving anonymous forum posts on the Couloir forums and elsewhere, and not by reacting to reports of Chris Davenport’s project with posts like “that’s already been done,” which as far as I know is not true.
+Lastly, it would probably be better if Jason did this himself, instead of by proxy involving anonymous forum posts, and not by reacting to reports of Chris Davenport’s project with posts like “that’s already been done,” which as far as I know is not true.

 More, in many of the posts about Ivanic and Davenport, people have implied they felt Ivanic’s project was somehow more significant or better because he didn’t have sponsors.
 Different, yes.
 More significant?
 Rediculous.
 When I skied all the fourteeners I didn’t have sponsors (other than a free backpack and some ski bindings).
-Davenport has them.
+Davenport has sponsors.
 Sean Crossen (who’s skied most) has a few, but they’re probably just gear sponsors.
 Does this really matter?
 If anything, it shows how good at this stuff Davenport is (he can ski peaks – and get paid to do it), and I respect that.

 We’re headed for Utah now, look for reports on Outdoor Retailer trade show starting sometime tomorrow.
 And THANKS ALL for the excellent comments!
 Keep ’em coming!